Fred Carter

 Fredrick James Carter (born February 14, 1945), nicknamed "Mad Dog" or "Doggy", is an American former professional basketball player and coach, who played in the National Basketball Association (NBA) for eight seasons (1969–77) for the Baltimore Bullets, Philadelphia 76ers, and Milwaukee Bucks.
-He also coached the Mount St. Mary's Women's Basketball Team for three years to a 60-32 record and three years of AIAW tournament play.
+After Carter's playing career ended, he coached the Mount St. Mary's women's basketball team for three seasons to a 60–32 record and three years of AIAW tournament play.
+He later became an assistant coach in the NBA for the Atlanta Hawks, Chicago Bulls, Washington Bullets and Philadelphia 76ers, and head coach of the 76ers.
+He was the first black assistant and head coach in 76ers' history.

+Carter played four years of varsity basketball at Mount St. Mary's College in Emmitsburg, Maryland, where he was a three-time first-team All-Mason-Dixon Conference selection, and a member of the 1967 Mason-Dixon Conference championship team.
+After finishing his NBA career as a player and coach, Carter became a basketball analyst for ESPN and NBA TV, where he was sometimes referred to as "the best player on the worst team in NBA history".

 Early life

 Carter was born on February 14, 1945, in Philadelphia, Pennsylvania, one of four children.
 His father was a junk dealer and his mother a domestic worker.
-He attended Benjamin Franklin High School.
-He was All-Public League in Philadelphia his senior year, playing center, averaging 17 points per game.
-He had decided to drop out and join the Army, but there was no one there to swear him in.
+He attended Benjamin Franklin High School, where he played on the basketball team.
+He was All-Public League in Philadelphia in 1963, playing center, averaging 17 points per game.
+He had decided to drop out and join the Army, but there was no one there to swear him in when he went to the recruitment center.
 Instead, he went with a girlfriend to visit Cheyney University for her freshman orientation.
-He realized he could compete in college and decided to finish high school.
+After visiting the campus, he realized he could compete in college and decided to finish high school.
+It has also been reported that he left high school before graduating and began working, but obtained the credits necessary to obtain a high school degree, and that he finished his high school degree at Temple Prep.